TomasVotruba/tomasvotruba.com/source/_posts/2015/2015-12-20-the-best-of-symfonycon-2015.md

 ---
 id: 4
 layout: post
-title: "The best of SymfonyCon 2015"
+title: "The Best of SymfonyCon 2015"
+perex: '''
-perex: "Annual SymfonyCon held this year in Paris.
+    Annual SymfonyCon held this year in Paris.
 Despite all the attacks, Paris lives on.
 Maybe more.
 An example of this can be 1000 visitors who arrived at the event.
-I represented Bohemia with Dennis, and also with Petr and Cuba from Lmc.eu"
+I represented Bohemia with Dennis, and also with Petr and Cuba from Lmc.eu.
+'''
 ---

 <div class="text-center">